xcp-ng/xcp-ng-org/docs/appendix/cli_reference.md

 Commands for working with network bonds, for resilience with physical interface failover.
 For more information, see the [Networking](../../networking/) section.

-The bond object is a reference object which glues together *master* and *member* PIFs.
-The master PIF is the bonding interface which must be used as the overall PIF to refer to the bond.
-The member PIFs are a set of two or more physical interfaces that have been combined into the high-level bonded interface.
+The bond object is a reference object which glues together *master* and *member* <abbr title="Physical Interface">PIF</abbr>.
+The master <abbr title="Physical Interface">PIF</abbr> is the bonding interface which must be used as the overall <abbr title="Physical Interface">PIF</abbr> to refer to the bond.
+The member <abbr title="Physical Interface">PIF</abbr> are a set of two or more physical interfaces that have been combined into the high-level bonded interface.

 ## Bond parameters